Chr15w1986/Python_PP3/README.md

 - Dave Horrocks [DaveyJH](https://github.com/daveyjh), Again! for giving me time out of his own studies, for his patience, helping me above and beyond.
 - Shellie Downie [ShellieD](https://github.com/shellieD), For her support, Pointing out an obvious issue with my code so quickly..
 TWICE! after hours of staring at it and looking straight over the problem.
 - My family for their support, patience and testing!!
-- My wonderful fiancée for being my personal spell checker and for listening to me when I need to rant!
+- My wonderful fiancée for being my personal spell checker/Grammer police and for listening to me when I need to rant!
 - Everybody on Slack for tips, advice, quick fixes and support

 #### RETURN TO THE [TOP](#numberex)
-issues:
-found issue with user vs AI where the user would guess a number between 1 and 10 but if the user guessed 10, AI would say higher, or if user guessed 1 the AI would say lower.

-found issue with AI vs user, where there was a double input of the user controls of H L or C, for example, if the user is thinking of 5 and AI guessed 4, I would input H for higher, but two H H would appear on seperate lines.